Zach Pop: Miami Marlins

-Pop was selected by the Arizona Diamondbacks in the 2020 Rule 5 Draft.
+On December 10, 2020, Pop was selected by the Arizona Diamondbacks in the Rule 5 Draft.
 Shortly after, Pop was traded to the Miami Marlins in exchange for Tyler Jones.
 Pop made the Marlins' Opening Day roster.
 On April 3, 2021, Pop made his MLB debut, pitching a scoreless inning of relief against the Tampa Bay Rays.
+He made 50 appearances for the Marlins during his rookie campaign, posting a 1-0 record and 4.12 ERA with 51 strikeouts across 54 2/3 innings pitched.